 I know the timeframe is of interest, because the timeframe was definitely limited by when the iodine reactors went on the stacks.
 That should be available.
 When did AEC and the contractors install those iodine reactors on T Plant and U Plant, which were there?
 Purex wasn’t operating yet.
 Purex had iodine reactors on it from the get-go, as best I know.
 But the T Plant in particular was probably the oldest one that probably was emitting iodine.

-Karen: Bob, I just have one follow-up question about the Hanford thyroid disease study.
+Steele: Bob, I just have one follow-up question about the Hanford thyroid disease study.
 I don’t know if you followed that at all, but it was announced with great fanfare.
 They couldn’t correlate thyroid cancers they found with doses.

 The National Academy of Sciences stepped in and analyzed what they did, and they said—this was the Fred Hutchinson study—and they said that their power analysis failed, but that the study didn’t have enough statistical power to detect an effect.
 And yet it was used as a way of saying that downwinders should be reassured, because they didn’t come up with a result that correlated doses with illnesses.